JoseAlanis/eegml-vnm-cda/README.md

 You'll need to create the paths for the project.
 That includes all BIDS paths needed for storing the BIDS conform version of the data.

-The script `set_paths.py` get you started.
+The script `set_paths.py` will get you started.
 It will create a `paths.json` file containing the important paths (see the provided `paths.json` file for an example).

 - First, downloaded this repository (e.g., as .zip and unpack).
 - Second, put your data in a `data/raw` directory within the downloaded version of the repo.